 Each basket finishes with an 8″ diameter base and is approximately 8″ tall, after the 2½” cuff is folded down into place.
 Of course you could adjust them larger or smaller to best fit your organizational needs or shelving space.

 The fold-over cuff is a great way to showcase coordinating fabrics.
-As mentioned above, we added a loop and metal ring to the cuff to use a “drawer pull,” allowing you to access the baskets when lined up on a shelf.
+As mentioned above, we added a loop and metal ring to the cuff to use as a “drawer pull,” allowing you to access the baskets when lined up on a shelf.
 You could also use it to ID the basket contents, clip on a key to keep it handy, or attach a gift tag.

 Sewing Tools You Need